 Some air purifiers clean the air using ordinary filters and ionising.
 Ionising involves the particles in the air being given a negative charge and then sticking to a positively charged metal plate inside the air purifier.
 If an ionising air purifier charges not only the particles but also the air itself, this forms ozone.
 Ozone is a health hazard over a certain threshold.
 The current threshold value for ozone (EU guidelines) is 0.055 ppm (parts per million).
 The laboratory measured the difference in ozone levels between the input and exhaust air from the various air purifiers.
 None of the air purifiers tested emitted ozone above the current EU recommendation (0.055 ppm).

-The measurement results from the test have been interpreted and graded in consultation with the laboratory.
-The grading uses a 10-point scale, where 10 is the best.
+The measurement results from the test have been interpreted in consultation with the laboratory.
+The grading is based on the laboratory’s test results and uses a 10-point scale, where 10 is the best.
 A grade of less than 6 is only given if the performance is poor or worse than one might reasonably expect for this type of product.